deniszykov/csharp-eval-unity3d/Readme.md

 * WebGL
 * PC/Mac

 It should work on any other platforms.
+For AOT execution platforms (iOS, WebGL) a [link.xml](https://github.com/deniszykov/csharp-eval-unity3d/blob/master/GameDevWare.Dynamic.Expressions.Unity/Assets/Plugins/GameDevWare.Dynamic.Expressions/link.xml) should be added to project's root directory.
+Read more about [IL code stripping](https://docs.unity3d.com/Manual/IL2CPP-BytecodeStripping.html) in official documentation.

 **API**
 * CSharpExpression